 The Action Gap

-I have not had the chance to put pen to paper for a while.
 Running a startup consumes the hours I used to spend writing, and a bank holiday is as good an excuse as any to turn the notes in my phone into something useful.

 After twenty-five years in sustainability and ESG, I have shifted my focus to business transformation and AI.
 It is less of a pivot than it sounds.
 I have always been building businesses.
 The subject just got broader.